ONSdigital/ssdc-shared-events/README.md

 Naturally, any breaking changes will require a major version increment.
 Ideally, contract changes are non-breaking and backwards compatible, initially: attributes should me marked as deprecated, and only retired after a couple of releases.

 ## Where are JSON examples of messages?
-The main `Event` looks like [this](https://github.com/ONSdigital/ssdc-shared-events/blob/main/event_dictionary/v0.3_DRAFT/event.example.json) but be aware that the payload can be one of many different [types](https://github.com/ONSdigital/ssdc-shared-events/blob/main/event_dictionary/v0.3_DRAFT/dictionary.md#payload) so the example is by no means exhaustive.

-You'll find a JSON example of every part of the schema, as a file with a `.example.json` suffix, in [this directory](https://github.com/ONSdigital/ssdc-shared-events/tree/main/event_dictionary/v0.3_DRAFT).
+You'll find a JSON example of every event type with a `.example.json` suffix, in [this directory](https://github.com/ONSdigital/ssdc-shared-events/tree/main/event_dictionary/v0.3_DRAFT/examples).

-Also, because the examples are machine-generated, the values might not make sense... they're just random placeholders, so that the message structure can be understood.
-There's an example of what would be held in every field, in the schema itself, so you're often better referring to that instead of example JSON.
+The examples are machine-generated, so the values might not make sense... they're just random placeholders, so that the message structure can be understood.
+You should refer to the [Event Dictionary](event_dictionary/v0.3_DRAFT/dictionary.md) for the specifics on particular JSON properties.

 ##  How to Format, Validate the Schema and Re-Generate the Documentation & Example JSON
 In a hurry?
 Just run `./regen.sh`